 The average salary package offered to graduates of Bachelor of Science [B.Sc] Nursing is around INR 3.2 lakhs per annum.
 This amount deviates based on the prestige of the institution or hospital the aspirant is employed at, the aspirant's seniority, experience and diligence at the workplace.

-The top colleges in India offering the Bachelor of Science [B.Sc] Nursing course in their curriculum are as follows:
+The top B.Sc Nursing colleges in India offering the course is:

 |Sl.
 No.||Name of the college|